polkadotafrica/technical-writing-bounty/README.md

 There are different tags for different types of articles.

 - **content-writing**: these articles are expected to be less technical are more focused to beginners.
 - **tech-tutorials**: these are developer articles. they are expected to be heavily infused with much technical knowledge.
+For the avoidance of doubt, [this](https://diataxis.fr/tutorials/) is our definition of a tutorial.

 Pick a topic, follow the resources provided to help you in your research, write using the provided outlines and get paid!